AmirMotefaker/Customer-Segmentation/README.md

-# Customer_Segmentation
-Customer Segmentation using K-Means Algorithm
+# Customer Segmentation using K-Means Algorithm